The Benefits of Interval Training For Runners

 Tailoring Runners Interval Training for Your Experience Level and Goals

-To maximize the benefits of intervals, it's crucial to tailor your workouts to your experience level and individual goals.
-Doing so will ensure that you're effectively targeting the areas you need to improve while minimizing the risk of injury and overtraining.
+To maximise the benefits of intervals, it's crucial to tailor your workouts to your experience level and individual goals.
+Doing so will ensure that you're effectively targeting the areas you need to improve while minimising the risk of injury and overtraining.

 As a marathon or ultramarathon runner, your primary focus should be on building your endurance and aerobic capacity.
 However, incorporating interval training can help improve your running economy, lactate threshold, and overall speed, making you a more efficient and well-rounded athlete.